wikimedia/eventgate/README.md

 ## Streams
 A 'stream' here refers to the destination of an event.
 It is closely related to Kafka's concept of a topic.
+Much of the time, a stream might correspond 1:1 with a Kafka topic and possibly event with a particular event schema.
+If you don't care about the topic name that is used for a any given event, you don't need to configure this.
+The default behavior is to sanitize an event's schema URI and use it for the Kafka topic name.
+E.g. if an event's schema URI is `ui/element/button-pushed`, the topic name will end up being `ui_button-pushed`.

+However, if you need more specific control over the final topic name, you can use the `stream_field` and optionally the `topic_prefix` configurations.
-Much of the time, a stream might correspond 1:1 with a Kafka topic.
-The default Kafka Eventbus produce function extracts a stream name out of the event using the configurable `stream_field`, and then prefixes it with `topic_prefix` to build the destination Kafka topic.
+If `stream_field` is configured, the default Kafka Eventbus produce function will extract a stream name out of the event from `stream_field` and then (optionally) prefixes it with `topic_prefix` to build the destination Kafka topic.

-This allows for more flexible constrol of the actual produce destination of events, without requiring the events themselves to encode their final destination.
+`topic_prefix` allows for more flexible control of the destination of events without requiring the events themselves to encode their final topic name.
-Wikimedia uses this feature to prefix topics with source datacenter names.
+(Wikimedia uses this feature to prefix topics with source datacenter names.
-Event creators shouldn't need to know which datacenter they are operating in.
+Event creators shouldn't need to know which datacenter they are operating in.)

 # Configuration